Difference in Differences with Time-Varying Covariates: Introduction

-In the current paper, we point out a number of limitations of this TWFE regression.
-Although with only two time periods, TWFE regressions are known to be robust to treatment effect heterogeneity under unconditional parallel trends, here we point out a number of problems with TWFE regressions for implementing DID identification strategies that rely on conditional parallel trends assumptions \textit{even in the case with only two time periods}.
-In particular, we show that TWFE regressions can deliver poor estimates of the average treatment effect on the treated (which is the natural target parameter for DID identification strategies) for any of three reasons: (1) violations of certain linearity conditions on the model for untreated potential outcomes over time, (2) parallel trends assumptions that depend on the level of time varying covariates in addition to (or instead of) only the change in the covariates over time, and (3) paths of untreated potential outcomes that depend on time-invariant covariates.
-Arguably, the first issue mentioned above is expected --- the TWFE regression in \Cref{eqn:twfe} is a linear model which immediately suggests that it will require some kind of linearity conditions.
-Issues (2) and (3) are more subtle though, and we refer to the bias that arises from these issues as \textit{hidden linearity bias}.
+In particular, we show that TWFE regressions can deliver poor estimates of the average treatment effect on the treated (which is the natural target parameter for DID identification strategies) for any of four reasons: (1) time-varying covariates that are themselves affected by the treatment, (2) ATTs and/or parallel trends assumptions that depend on the pre-treatment level of time varying covariates in addition to (or instead of) only the change in the covariates over time, (3) ATTs and/or paths of untreated potential outcomes that depend on time-invariant covariates, and (4) violations of strong functional form assumptions both for outcomes over time and for the propensity score.
+All four of these issues are common in applications in economics.